-Your geology degree will provide you with specific knowledge related to your programme of study and module choices.
-The practical field work you carry out as part of your degree equips you with expertise in undertaking field and laboratory investigations.
+Studying geology you'll gain specific knowledge related to your programme of study and module choices.
+The practical field work you carry out as part of your degree equips you with expertise in field and laboratory investigations.

-A small number of students also continue onto PhDs.
-By studying at postgraduate level, you will further develop your specialist knowledge, research skills and communication skills.
+A small number of students continue onto PhDs.
+By studying at postgraduate level, you'll develop your specialist knowledge, research skills and communication skills.